 Revenue account

 The School receives income from the DfE via the Local Authority for pupils aged from 11 to 16.
 The amount is based on the number of pupils and a fixed amount per pupil, but further subject to some minor adjustments to the total.
-For example, in the case Ermysted’s, there is an additional allowance to compensate for the fact that the School has to use sports pitches elsewhere as there are limited facilities at the School site.

 The School receives funding for students in the Sixth Form based on a different methodology, but again essentially determined on the basis of the number of students in Year 12 and Year 13.